capslocky/git-rebase-via-merge/README.md

 ### Standard 'merge'

 **Pros**
+- Keeps history intact, safe for shared feature branches.
 - You resolve all conflicts once.
-- Conflict scope is minimal and holistic (you see the whole picture).
+- Conflict scope is minimal and you see it completely.
-- Keeps history intact, safe for shared feature branches.

 **Cons**
 - Adds a merge commit every time.